 Patients who experience severe reactions (such as difficulty breathing or throat and/or facial swelling) after they leave the 30-minute observation period should go to the emergency room for treatment.

 The degree of allergy shot effectiveness can vary greatly from patient to patient.
 Many people achieve long-lasting results from immunotherapy.
 Allergy shot success can be affected by several factors, including:

 - Severity of symptoms

 - Exposure to outside triggers (such as tobacco smoke)

 - Unidentified allergens

-Allergy shots can be a significant contributor in preventing new allergies and decreasing the risk of developing allergic asthma.
+They can be a significant contributor to preventing new allergies and decreasing the risk of developing allergic asthma.
 Allergy treatment by our team at Fort Worth ENT starts with determining what type of allergy the patient is experiencing.

 Common types of allergies include:

 Learn more about the different types of allergies by clicking the links above.
 Fort Worth ENT also offers allergy drops or sublingual immunotherapy (SLIT) often used as an alternative to allergy shots, that involves placing drops of an allergen extract under the tongue to be absorbed into the body in order to build long-term tolerance to a substance that typically produces an allergic reaction in the patient.
 You can learn more about allergy immunotherapy by visiting the American Academy of Allergy Asthma and Immunology (AAAI).